TheThingSystem/steward/nodewiki/steward/Simple.md

 ## Session Establishment

-When an implementation detects a steward advertisement via multicast DNS, it establishes a WebSockets connection to the steward:
+When an implementation detects a steward advertisement via multicast DNS, it establishes a WebSockets connection to the '/native' resources on the steward:

     wss://IP:PORT/native